 An injector is used to infuse the bird with liquid seasoning.
 When the oil sears the skin of the turkey on contact, the natural juices and the marinade are sealed in- meanwhile, the oil is sealed out.
 I’ll explain how to do this later on when we inject the bird.
 The dry seasoning is used as a dry rub on the skin of the turkey (and inside if you’d like).
 I love Tony Chachere’s Original Creole Seasoning (the one in the green shaker) so that’s what we’re going to use.
 If you don’t have this, or want to substitute your own favorite brand, go right ahead.
 Belly Buddy Scott Stout uses nothing but Zatarain’s and insists on adding bourbon to the marinade.

 The oil you use is up to you but most prefer peanut oil for this type of cooking.
 It is healthier, tastes great and has a very high flash point- meaning that it is the least likely to smoke or flame up and start a fire.
 It’s also the “Cajun” way to do this.
-Now that turkey frying (and big box retailers) are so popular, 2 to 3 gallon jugs are easy to find at Sam’s, BJ’s & Costco as well as Wal-Mart, Lowe’s and Home Depot, currently in the $26 to $30 range.
+Now that turkey frying is so popular, 2 to 3 gallon jugs are easy to find at Sam’s, BJ’s & Costco as well as Wal-Mart, Lowe’s and Home Depot.

 You should also have meat and fry thermometers on hand.
 One of the biggest fail points I have seen in doing this is the fry thermometer.
 I have more than one so I can check them against each other… you’d be surprised by the temperature differences.
 Last year, I bought a Maverick Digital Oil Thermometer thinking this would solve all my problems.
 Well, it certainly helped reassure me of the oil temp, but I still kept an analog thermometer next to it to compare.
 My biggest complaint was that the clip does not attach well to the pot, such that the angle of the probe is right in the way.
 I solved this by reversing the clip, but fashioning a new one prior to having a hot pot will be this year’s priority.